Ahmed Habsade

-Ahmed Abdi Mohamud Sugulle "Habsade" (Axmed Cabdi Xaabsade) is a Puntland and Somaliland politician.
+Ahmed Abdi Mohamud Sugulle Habsade (Somali: Axmed Cabdi Xaabsade) is a Puntland and Somaliland politician.
 He was a decorated Colonel in the Somali Armed Forces and the second in command of the Somali Custodial Corps (Ciidanka Asluubta) equivalent to that of the Italian Arma dei Carabinieri but the Custodial Corps fall under the Ministry of the Interior and are part of the Police Force.
 A politician and respected elder later in life (he was instrumental in the founding of Somaliland and became the Speaker of the Somaliland House of Representatives.
 In 1998, he was appointed Minister of the Interior of Puntland but was dismissed in 2007 after a conflict with Mohamud Muse Hersi, who became President of Puntland in 2006.
 In 2007, he brought Somaliland troops into Las Anod, leading to Somaliland's effective control of the Sool region.
 He served as various Somaliland Ministers of state from 2008.
 In 2014, Abdiweli Gaas became President of Puntland and he come back to Puntland.